AlexxNica/securedrop/docs/hardware.rst

 Just as with the servers, you can also use an Intel NUC for the *SVS*.
 As noted before, NUCs do not ship with a hard drive, and can be configured without any wireless components, so you'll save time by not having to remove these, since they won't be present.
-However, MUCs do contain an IR receiver, which we recommend taping over with opaque masking tape.
+However, NUCs *do* contain an IR receiver, which we recommend taping over with opaque masking tape.

 If you choose to use an Intel NUC that differs from our recommended model, make sure you use one that offers wireless as an **option**.
-If the model is advertised as having "integrated wireless", such as the `NUC5i5RYK`, this means it's built into the motherboard, making it physically irremovable, or doing so would risk damaging the unit; instead, look for attributes like `M.2 22×30 slot and wireless antenna pre-assembled (for wireless card support)`, as advertised by the `NUC5i5MYHE` that we recommend.
+If the model is advertised as having "integrated wireless", such as the `NUC5i5RYK`, this means it's built into the motherboard, making it physically irremovable, and attempting to do so would risk damaging the unit; instead, look for attributes like `M.2 22×30 slot and wireless antenna pre-assembled (for wireless card support)`, as advertised by the `NUC5i5MYHE` that we recommend.